drvishnurajan/drvishnurajan.github.io/README.md

 - **Deploy Command**: `npm run deploy` (Pushes to `master` branch)

 ---
-*Developed for Sahrdaya College of Engineering & Technology - CPS Department.*
+*Developed for Sahrdaya College of Engineering & Technology as a part of CPS Challenge 2026.*